showlab/Show-o/show-o2/README.md

 (As the code is manually cleaned based on our original codes without other inspection.
 Feel free to contact me if you encounter any issues)
 ### Data Preparation
 We did use our `internal packages` to load large-scale data shards.
-For convenience, we here simply implement a dataset classes (`./datasets`) based on torch `Dataset`.
+For convenience, we here simply implement a dataset class (`./datasets`) based on torch `Dataset`.
 We recommend other packages like `webdataset` when loading large-scale datasets.

 ### Stage-1
 Prepare a `.jsonl` annotation file for your image-text pairs in the format as follows and change the `path` in `./configs`: